 Being part of a solution that meets the unmet clinical need for society and potentially you, friends, and family.
-All of us are existing or future consumers of the innovations that can ultimately drive positive results for health.
+All of us are existing or future consumers of innovations that can ultimately drive positive results for health.

 - How would you describe what it’s like working with your colleagues?

 It's hard work, dynamic and fun working with like-minded committed people.